Juand0145/system_engineering-devops/0x02-shell_redirections/README.md

-In this file we will learn some basics comands and uses of script to understando the behavior of direction on linux
+In this directory we will learn how to use commands to rediection, filter and mixthem